zettajs/zetta-security-system/docs/PIEZO.md

 **TIP**: Ensure you install while on the BeagleBone operating system.
 The package installation will fail if you use your native OS.

+**TIP**: Every module you'll use in this tutorial is open source.
+This one can be found here https://github.com/zettajs/zetta-buzzer-bonescript-driver.

 ###Adding code to Server

 Now it's time to actually wire up our Zetta driver into the server node.
 Below is a snippet we'll go through line by line.